The War Room

 Most peer groups meet monthly.
 Leaving you vulnerable for long periods in between.
 Our rhythm fortifies you daily.

-Because the men who finish strong aren't the ones who got the deepest insight at last month's session — they're the ones who had the steady rhythm that kept them rooted.
+Because the leaders who finish strong aren't the ones who got the deepest insight at last month's session — they're the ones who had the steady rhythm that kept them rooted.

 • Two morning standups per week.
 Twenty minutes each.